recumbent/posh-tasklog/README.md

 For pester to work its assumed that the test module will be in the "publish" folder off the root: `dotnet publish -o publish`

 Run invoke-pester from the root, things _should_ pass.
-But it will lock the .dll so use `pwsh -Command invoke-pester` to wrap the import of the module into a process that goes away after the test finish.
+But it will lock the .dll so use `pwsh -Command invoke-pester` to wrap the import of the module into a process that goes away after the test finish.s

+### Testing warnings

+There is a param -WarningVariable that I should be able to pass when invoking the cmdlet - pass a variable name (without the $) and the text of the warning will be written to the variable.
+Upon which one can then assert.
+Not sure if one needs to have the var initialised first (probably not).

 ## Usage